basho/basho_docs/source/languages/en/riak/ops/advanced/deletion.md

 Replication|Multi Data Center Replication v3 Architecture]], e.g. when
 network connectivity is an issue.

-There is an edge case where tombstones will remain stored in the backend, even if the time interval based `delete_mode` is used.
-It occurs if the node is stopped after a tombstone has been written, but before it has been removed from the backend.
-In this case, the tombstone will show up in key listings and map reduce operations, and will not disappear until you read the key and make Riak aware of the tombstone.
-In practice, if `delete_mode`is set to 10000, all keys that have been deleted during the last 10 seconds before a node is stopped will remain remnant in the backend.
+Please note that there is an edge case where tombstones will remain stored in the backend, even if the time interval-based `delete_mode` is used.
+This occurs if the node is stopped after a tombstone has been written but before it has been removed from the backend.
+In this case, the tombstone will show up in keylisting and MapReduce operations and will not disappear until you read the key, which has the effect of making Riak aware of the tombstone.
+In practice, if `delete_mode`is set to 10000, all keys that have been deleted during the last 10 seconds before a node is stopped will remain in the backend.

 ## Client Library Examples